emilis/mpc/README.md

 To see more examples see **[Examples][wiki-examples]** wiki page.

+If any of the above examples didn't work, please [submit an error report][issues].

 ##  Contributing

-*   Please use Github Issues for bug reporting and feature requests.
+*   Please use [Github Issues][issues] for bug reporting and feature requests.
 *   Please keep your pull requests small and make sure they merge easily with the master branch before submitting.
 *   Please send any other feedback to my email: <emilis.d@gmail.com>.
 It is most welcome.